Warwick Castle Mill & Engine House

-What is the best way to enjoy Warwick Castle Mill & Engine House?
+What can I expect when visiting Warwick Castle Mill & Engine House?

 There are multiple ways to access the engine house; however, we shall start on the path along the River Avon from the Riverside Arena.
 Notice the weir and waterwheel in the distance.

 You will cross over the mill tailrace as you enter.

 To your left is the turbine room that once housed a Single Vortex Water Turbine, designed by James Thompson and manufactured by Gilkes.
 The power from the runner at the bottom of the turbine shaft rotated the bevel gear wheel at the top.
 The rotation of the bevel gear powered the belts, which turned the dynamo.

 The dynamo on display is located behind a cage.
 It is a two-pole generator with copper gauze brushes manufactured by Thomas Parker Ltd of Wolverhampton on loan by the Science Museum, London.

 You can see the valve that controls the sluice gate below, which increases and decreases the flow of water to the runner.

 In the adjacent room is an example of the original gas engine that was used to generate electricity when power from the waterwheel could not be harnessed due to droughts or floods.
 There was originally one engine; however, increased demand resulted in a second being installed in 1900.